-The only counties that must have a County Executive are those with populations over 500,000.
-In Wisconsin, that county is Milwaukee.
-However, other counties can opt to have a County Executive and eleven have chosen to do so.
-They are: Brown, Dane, Fond du Lac, Kenosha, Manitowoc, Milwaukee, Outagamie, Portage, Racine, Winnebago, and Waukesha.
-County Executives must meet the same basic qualifications as Supervisors do.
+The only counties that must have a County Executive are those with populations over 750,000.
+In Wisconsin, this county is Milwaukee.
+However, other counties can opt to have a County Executive, and eleven have chosen to do so.
+Those counties are: Brown, Dane, Fon du Lac, Kenosha, Manitowoc, Outagamie, Portage, Racine, Winnebago, Washington, and Waukesha County.
+Executives must meet the same basic qualifications as Supervisors do.